intro module background

 Felon in possession of a firearm

-Any individual who has a felony conviction and is caught in possession of a firearm will be facing a felony firearms charge, punishable by up to 15 years of incarceration in state prison.
+Any individual who has a felony conviction and is caught in possession of a firearm will face a felony firearms charge, punishable by up to 15 years of incarceration in state prison.
 This serious criminal charge may be filed if a firearm is found in the home, car, or other locations believed to be under the control of a convicted felon.
 The accused individual may or may not have been aware of the presence of the firearm, but once an arrest has been made, there is no option other than hiring the best trial lawyer you can find – your future freedom will depend on the talent, knowledge, and trial skills of your attorney.

 Illegal sale or delivery of a gun